July 15, 2020 | 10699 Views | By Dylan Kotecki

 Cropping to Create New Compositions and Framing

 In digital photography, cropping is one of the most common post-processing techniques there is.
 Cropping allows photographers to achieve unique compositions and remove unwanted elements of a photograph.
+This makes cropping one of the crucial basics of photo editing.
 Grab the Cropping Tool via the “Tool Well” on the left side of Photo RAW or by pressing “C” on a keyboard.
 Dragging in on the corners will modify the cropping.
 The top tool modifier bar at the top of Photo RAW also provides additional modifiers that can be used to adjust crop ratio and rotation.

 When Cropping, it’s a good thing to think about the overall vision of the image first.
 How should the scene be represented visually on the screen?
 Depending on the photograph, the crop could play a vital role in describing a subject or scene’s mood.
 At first, it’s smart to play it safe and use the appropriate ones; a horizontal 3:2 cropping for landscape and vertical or (portrait) cropping (4:5, 5:7, etc.) for images with people in them.
 Try using horizontal cropping for a vertically shot portrait, maybe a 16:9; this will provide a cinematic feel to the image, sort of like a close-up.
 It becomes a bit more complicated with landscapes, especially since the subjects tend to become much more substantial in a scene.